 North Cloisters, University of Exeter, St Luke's Campus, Heavitree Road, Exeter, EX1 2LU, UK

-Fourteen years’ experience leading in education enhancement, learning development, widening participation, and academic practice development in UK higher education institutions.
+Sixteen years’ experience leading in education enhancement, learning development, widening participation, and academic practice development in UK higher education institutions.

 My current interests are concerned with the transition of students to, and throughout, higher education in the UK, with an emphasis on inclusive teaching practices, and targeted interventions for the promotion of a supportive learning and teaching community.
 This is a particular area within which I would like to continue to develop new knowledge and understanding.

 Senior Fellow of the Higher Education Academy (Advance HE)